buresu/libavbridge/README.md

 ## License

-Permissively licensed (MIT / BSD-2-Clause).
+libavbridge is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

 GStreamer and FFmpeg are external runtime dependencies loaded dynamically; they are neither bundled nor linked at build time.